-Why payment for courses are required for a reservation?
+Why is payment for courses are required for a reservation?

 Oimatsu Kitagawa is dedicated to providing only the highest level of quality food and service.
 In order to ensure this, it is absolutely necessary for Oimatsu Kitagawa to buy and keep fresh ingredients for each customer before their arrival at the restaurant.
 Particularly with Japanese food (kaiseki, kappo, sushi, nabe etc.) it is important to obtain fresh ingredients since the types of food served change with each season.
 It is only possible to provide each customer with the highest quality ingredients and hospitality, because it is possible for ingredients to be purchased and prepared for each customer before their arrival at the restaurant.